<?php

 const { output } = await exec.json();

-Long-form articles about hybridscalers, secure AI execution, enterprise deployment, and infrastructure strategy.
+Long-form articles about secure AI execution, browser agents, and deployment strategy.

 A practical definition of the hybridscaler market for teams running browser agents, code agents, and sensitive automation.